samibinol/Maginon-WL-755-Arbitrary-Code-Execution/README.md

 ## About

 The Maginon WL-755 is a cheap Router/AP/WiFi-Extender sold a few years ago by Aldi, a german supermarket chain.
 It is based on the Wavlink WL-WN577A2 and uses a MediaTek MT7628AN MIPS processor with integrated 2,4GHz and LAN.
 It also comes with a MediaTek MT7610E for the 5GHz network.
 The Firmware underneath is a simple linux-based system with a BusyBox shell.
-It uses the "Das U-Boot" bootloader for bootup but unfortunately does not come with any exposed UART pins.
+It uses the "Das U-Boot" bootloader for bootup but unfortunately does not expose any UART.

 ## The Exploit